gabe-camp/commitizen/docs/bump.md

   -h, --help            show this help message and exit --dry-run             show output to stdout, no commit, no modified files --tag-format TAG_FORMAT
-                        format used to tag the commmit and read it, use it in existing projects, wrap around simple quotes.
+                        format used to tag the commit and read it, use it in existing projects, wrap around simple quotes.
   --prerelease {alpha,beta,rc}, -pr {alpha,beta,rc}
                         choose type of prerelease